A US citizen says he had acid thrown in his face after being told to go back to his country

 "He's doing ok," Morin told CNN about Villalaz's condition.
 "He's in relatively good spirits understanding how bad things could have been."

-Villalaz has a wife and two young children who he had to explain the incident too, Morin said.
+Morin said Villalaz had to explain the incident to his wife and two young children.
 "They weren't able to understand how somebody could do this to a person without knowing them."

 The attack is now "being probed as a hate crime," according to a statement from Alderman Jose Perez.

-Note: CORRECTION: This story has been updated to correct the spelling of the victim's first name.